Kagamma/tparted/README.md

 # tparted

-TUI frontend for `parted`, a simple, user-friendly utility for creating, reorganizing, and deleting (for now) GPT disk partitions, based on Free Vision application framework.
+TUI frontend for `parted`: A simple, user-friendly utility for creating, reorganizing, and deleting (for now) GPT disk partitions, based on Free Vision application framework.

 The app is currently in beta state, thus bugs can occur.